vechain/vechain-sdk-js/docs/thor-client.md

 ```

-In this example, the code initializes a Thorest client for the VechainThor testnet network and demonstrates three crucial methods for interacting with accounts:
+In this example, the code initializes a Thor client for the VechainThor testnet network and demonstrates three crucial methods for interacting with accounts:

  - getAccount(address: string): Promise<Account>